JaVale McGee: Personal life

-McGee's father, 6 ft 10 in George Montgomery, was a 1985 draft second-round selection by the Portland Trail Blazers, though he did not play for the team.
-His mother, 6 ft 3 in Pamela McGee, was a University of Southern California standout, playing with her twin sister, Paula, with them, joined by Cheryl Miller, winning two NCAA Division One championships, in 1983 and 1984.
-That had followed two Michigan state championships at Northern Flint High School.
+McGee's father, 6 ft 10 in George Montgomery, was a 1985 second-round draft selection by the Portland Trail Blazers, though he did not play for the team.
+His mother, 6 ft 3 in Pamela McGee, was a University of Southern California standout who played with her twin sister, Paula, and Cheryl Miller, and won two NCAA Division I championships, in 1983 and 1984.
+Prior to that, Pamela won two Michigan state championships at Northern Flint High School.
 She won an Olympic gold medal in 1984.
-Besides playing in France, Italy and Brazil, she was drafted in the 1997 WNBA draft by the Sacramento Monarchs.
-She starred for the Los Angeles Sparks and Sacramento Monarchs.
+Besides playing in France, Italy and Brazil, Pamela was drafted in the 1997 WNBA draft by the Sacramento Monarchs, and played for the Monarchs and Los Angeles Sparks.
 McGee is the first son of a WNBA player to ever play in the NBA.
 His younger half-sister, Imani McGee-Stafford, is also a professional basketball player who previously played in the WNBA for both the Chicago Sky and the Atlanta Dream.
-His mother, with a degree in economics, balanced her international basketball career with raising both children, homeschooling, coaching and teaching school in the offseason, though the formidable tasks were not without controversy.
+His mother, with a degree in economics, balanced her international basketball career with raising both children, homeschooling, coaching and teaching school in the offseason.
 McGee is also cousins with former NFL defensive end Jarron Gilbert.